huwprosser/huwprosser.github.io/src/content/blog/lessons-learned-from-1-million-tiktok-followers.md

 ----
 **You are not a hamster.**

 I lasted roughly 600 days.
-Growing form 0 to 1.1m Followers.
+Growing from 0 to 1.1m Followers.
 Posting over 1000 video's and enjoying every one.
 Some of them were terrible, some of them I'm really proud of.
 As of right now, I'm at 80m+ views and 12m+ likes.
 More importantly I've found literally millions of people who champion the things I'm interested in.

 I've worked with NVIDIA, ByteDance Pico, Lost Universe, Menkind and had an opportunity to meet incredible people.

 Roughly 1 in every 20 videos achieved 'good numbers' (50k+).
 With perhaps 1 in 100 achieving over 1 million views, pre-2023.

 **The algorithmic rut**
 Once you start posting in a niche, TikTok will work out who else will like you and show your content to them too.
 The problem then comes, if you want to post about something new, or switch up your content format.
 You are actively swimming against the algorithm.
 You'll see a two week drop in numbers followed by steady improvement.
-As far as I have found, you can't keep doing switching.
+As far as I have found, you can't keep  switching.
 You can break out of a niche, but It's counterproductive to keep changing topic - which honestly makes perfect sense from an engineering point of view.

 **Quality matters**
 Seriously.
-You don't need a fancy camera or eve fancy lights.
+You don't need a fancy camera or even fancy lights.
+Most of my videos were filmed on an iPhone 10.
 But compare your video to everyone else's before posting.
 If your video is almost all black, pixelated or sounds like it's underwater, the algo will not show it to be people.

 **The great filter**
 The algorithm is a thing of beauty.
 Virality on tap for the creators worth sending to the moon.
 In my opinion, there are a few thresholds the algorithm will pass your video through.
 First,  it seems to understand every word you say, the topic, the audio quality and the image content.
 Once that happens you'll get your first 50 views.
 If this goes well you go to 100-200.
 Then 500, 1000, 4-8k, 10k, 50k, 100k.
 If your video get's all the way to 500k there's a high chance it will cross the 1m mark.
 This makes perfect sense, while your video is growing the algo is looking at the like count, the share count and the comment sentiment, if they all grow at a similar rate then it's full send.
 This is likely something that changes all the time, these thresholds do seem pre-defined though.
 Or...this is all in my head.
 I've been working on content recommenders for years at Carter Labs.
 Most creators think they have an idea of how they work.
 Mostly they are wrong.
 It's possible all of this is bs.